 There are ten core influencing tonalities described in the book are:-

-i) I care- it is all about being real, presenting yourself as you care for their well being.
+a) I care- it is all about being real, presenting yourself as you care for their well-being.

-vii) “I feel your pain”- Often this phrase is used in discussions where you are trying to uncover the pain points of the prospect.
+g) “I feel your pain”- Often this phrase is used in discussions where you are trying to uncover the customer pain points.

 Body language is not all about our bodily movements.
 It is also about how we listen to other people.